 The financial security of Oxford colleges is underpinned by endowments, most of which have been built up over centuries.
 A strong endowment protects the College from fluctuations in external sources of income and the economy, and allow a College to invest in its students and the future.

 Colleges with the highest endowments are better able to weather financial storms, such as Covid-19, and protect their teaching though the endowment of Fellowships, whilst offering their students enhanced practical and financial support.
+Our fund has been particularly important to us in tackling the challenges that we currently face with remedying the RAAC (Reinforced Autoclaved Aerated Concrete) in the roofs of our buildings.
 Donations to the Endowment Fund help us gain greater financial security in an increasingly turbulent financial climate and preserve our exceptional quality of education for future generations.

 *Figures for the financial year 2020-21